nashville-software-school/bangazon-inc/book-2-mvc/chapters/ADD_AND_UPDATE_DATA_IN_MVC.md

 Run the application and go to `owners/delete/3` to view the delete confirmation page.

 If the user clicks the delete button, a POST request will be made to `/owners/delete/3`.

-Let's create the action behind that route.
-Update the POST `Delete` method to the following
+Update the POST `Delete` method in the controller to the following

+> OwnerController.cs
 ```csharp
 // POST: Owners/Delete/5
 [HttpPost]